hellmarbecker/blog/_drafts/2022-01-06-partitioning-in-druid-part-1-dynamic-and-hash-partitioning.markdown

 - If you are ingesting realtime data, you need to use dynamic partitioning.
 - Also, you can always add (append) data to an existing time chunk with dynamic partitioning.

-_Hash partitioning_ helps ensure a proper distribution of the data, but has limiet query performance benefits.
+_Hash partitioning_ helps ensure a proper distribution of the data, but has limited query performance benefits.

 For query optimization, we have to look at the remaining partitioning schemes.
 Stay tuned!